eternaltyro/openstack-advanced-guide/havana/keystone.md

 ## AuthZ / AuthN

+Authentication and Authorization are two different concepts, and understanding them would help much in debugging and troubleshooting.
+Authentication is establishing the identity of the user.
+Authorization is the privilege a user has to access and utilize certain resources.
+Simply put, proving you are who you claim you are is authentication.
+Authorization is granting permission to access something.

 ## Keystone Concepts

 Project and Tenants are the same.
+Domains, users, roles and groups.

 ## Installing keystone